How sponsoring a woman survivor of war changed my life

 She taught me that you can love someone without meeting them, and that we truly have more in common than the things that divide us.

-When I signed up to sponsor a woman, I saw it as a chance to make a tangible change in someone’s life.
+When I signed up to Stand With Her, I saw it as a chance to make a tangible change in someone’s life.
 I knew that my contribution of £22 a month was giving Amela the opportunity to take part in the training programme – and to hear about the impact of it in her own words was such a privilege.

 However, what I didn’t expect was how my connection with Amela would enrich my own life and change my perspective on the world.
 She taught me that you can love someone without meeting them, and that we truly have more in common than the things that divide us.

 Right now, the demand for Women for Women International’s programmes has never been greater.
-We desperately need more sponsors to help us enrol more women and give them an opportunity to transform their lives.
+We desperately need more Stand With Her supporters to help us enrol more women and give them an opportunity to transform their lives.

 Knowing she had an ally who believed in her potential gave her confidence in her own abilities – just as Amela’s resilience became a source of strength for me.